docker-scripts-archived/ds/README.md

 DockerScripts
 =============

-This is a shell script framework for Docker which simplifies managing containers in a context.
+   DockerScripts is a shell script framework for Docker.

    Each container is like a virtual machine that has an application installed inside.
-Each container has a base directory where the settings of the container are stored (in the file *settings.sh*).
-The command `ds` picks the parameters that it needs from the file *settings.sh* in the current directory.
+Each container has a base directory where the settings of the container are stored (in the file `settings.sh`).
+The command `ds` picks the parameters that it needs from the file `settings.sh` in the container's directory.

+   Normally the commands are issued from inside the container's directory, however the option `@<container>` can be used to specify the context of the command.

+   The option `-x` can be used for debugging.

+## INSTALLATION

+    git clone https://github.com/docker-scripts/ds /opt/docker-scripts/ds
+    cd /opt/docker-scripts/ds/
+    make install
+    ds
+    ds -h

+## SYNOPSIS

+   `ds [-x] [@<container>] <command> [<arg>...]`

+## EXAMPLES

+### Installing Web Server Proxy

+    ds pull wsproxy
+    ds init wsproxy @wsproxy
+    source ds cd @wsproxy   # (or: cd /var/ds/wsproxy/) vim settings.sh
+    ds build
+    ds create
+    ds config

+### Installing Moodle

+    ds pull moodle
+    ds init moodle @moodle1

+    source ds cd @moodle1   # (or: cd /var/ds/moodle1/)
+    vim settings.sh
+    ds build
+    ds create
+    ds config

+    ds @wsproxy domains-add moodle1-example-org moodle1.example.org
+    ds @wsproxy get-ssl-cert user@example.org moodle1.example.org --test
+    ds @wsproxy get-ssl-cert user@example.org moodle1.example.org

+### Installing ShellInABox

+    ds pull shellinabox
+    ds init shellinabox @shell1

+    source cd ds @shell1
+    vim settings.sh
+    ds build
+    ds create
+    ds config

+    source cd ds @wsproxy
+    ds domains-add shell1-example-org shell1.example.org
+    ds get-ssl-cert user@example.org shell1.example.org --test
+    ds get-ssl-cert user@example.org shell1.example.org

 ## COMMANDS

-* `init` *<src_dir>*, `info`
+* `pull <app> [<branch>]`

+    Clone or pull `https://github.com/docker-scripts/<app>` to
+    `/opt/docker-scripts/<app>`.
+A certain branch can be specified as well.
+When a branch is given, then it is saved to `/opt/docker-scripts/<app>-<branch>`.

+* `init <app> [@<container>]`

-    Initialize a working directory by getting the file *settings.sh* from the given source directory.
-Show some of the current settings.
+    Initialize a container directory by getting the file `settings.sh` from the given app directory.
+If the second argument is missing, the current directory will be used to initialize the container, otherwise it will be done on `/var/ds/<container>`.

+* `info`

+    Show some info about the container of the current directory.

 * `build`, `create`, `config`

     Build the image, create the container, and configure the guest system inside the container.

-* `runcfg` *<cfg>*
+* `runcfg <cfg>`

     Run a configuration script inside the container.